Virden, Illinois and the Coal Mine Wars

 Virden Miners Surround the Train

 In 1898, a bitter coal strike broke out in Virden when the Chicago-Virden Coal Company fought the unionization of its mines and refused to pay their miners’ union-scale wages.
 Undaunted, the coal company then built a timber stockade around the mine and brought in African-Americans from Alabama as strikebreakers.
 This infuriated the striking miners even more.
 On October 12, 1898, when a train loaded with strikebreaking miners pulled into Virden, it was surrounded by strikers.
-However, the mine manager had previously hired security guards which were posted around the stockade and on the train.
+However, the mine manager had previously hired security guards who were posted around the stockade and on the train.

 Armed with Winchester rifles, the security guards opened fire on the strikers, many of whom were also armed.
 In an all-out gun battle, six security guards and seven miners were killed.
 Another 35 were wounded.
 After 20 minutes, the train finally pulled away, with its would-be strike breakers still in their cars.
-Afterward, the city was under martial law for several days and the train refused to stop in Virden.
-Finally, a month later, the company finally granted the wage increase.
+Afterward, the city was under martial law for several days, and the train refused to stop in Virden.
+Finally, a month later, the company granted the wage increase.

 Virdin, Illinois in the 1920s